pyarisinghk/pyarisinghk.github.io/_posts/2020-4-14-Viewing A Room DB.md

 title: Viewing a db created using Room in Android
 ---

 In the new app that I am developing, I am using Room to store data.
 Room is an abstraction over SQLite.
-One of the difficulties that I faced with Room was to view the saved data.
+As a relatively new developer on Android, one of the difficulties that I faced with Room was to view the saved data.
 The data is saved on our phone and how do we view this DB?
 The post is a documentation on how we can view a DB created using Room.

 This [code](https://github.com/pyarisinghk/SampleCodes/tree/master/RoomWithoutLiveData) on Github demonstrates the creation of tables using Room and displaying the data on a recylcerview on android.
 As an intermediate step, if we would like to see the data created, what do we do?
 When I started using Room, I was confident that I can view the tables using the method followed in one of my [earlier blogs on sqlite](https://medium.com/@pyarisingh/sqlite-cheat-sheet-cf0d6bc3f0c6).
 However, for some reason, when I tried to list the databases, I could never get the databases listed with this & hence this approach.